 What is Hogmanay?
 Hogmanay is the Scottish celebration for New Year’s Eve, where folk gather together to see in the new year and celebrate in style.
 Its origins reach back to the celebration of the winter solstice among the Vikings who formed wild parties in late December.
 And if Scots are good at anything, they are good at wild parties!
 Taking many forms, these include street parties, traditional ceilidhs, small town and village celebrations, fireworks, and house parties.

 If your aim for New Year is to try something new, then Hogmanay in Scotland is just the ticket.
-We have listed some different ways to see in 2020 below, mixing in ideas for a variety of different interests and staminas!
+We have listed some different ways to see in the new year below, mixing in ideas for a variety of different interests and staminas!

 Hire a large house and have a ceilidh